synapse-overload/cfgs/README.md

 4. [IF USING YCM] For `YouCompleteMe` you need python3-dev build-essential and cmake3 on ubuntu.
 Find equivalent for your distro.
    a.
 You need to run the following command in the YouCompleteMe folder install.py --clangd-completer.
 6. [IF USIGN CCLS] Install `npm` and `yarn`.
 (See project git page tor installation of dependencies).
+7. If you're using linux try Cascadia Code Light Font, hope you like it